lchromel/telegram_prompt_bot/guide.md

 **What works:**

-- **Layers and textures:** mesh, leather, denim, knitwear, sheer fabrics
-- **Modern hairstyles:** braids, buns, loose waves, flyaways
-- **Hair accessories:** bright clips, metallic beads, scarves, wraps
-- **Clothing:** a mix of athletic, designer, and casual wear
-- **Shoes:** chunky sneakers, platforms, open sandals

-**Examples:**
+- **Bold layering and contrasts**
+  Mix structured and soft pieces — denim with tulle, lace with sportswear, oversized with fitted.

+- **Statement pieces**
+  Think heart-print pants, alien graphics, robe sets, or standout vintage jackets that define the look.

+- **Accessories with personality**
+  Berets, mini bags, layered pearls, retro sunglasses, and beaded jewelry that add flair and individuality.

+- **Unexpected pairings**
+  Football tees with lace skirts, track jackets with heels, graphic tops with midi skirts — surprising but stylish.

+- **Shoes that anchor the look**
+  Chunky sneakers, combat boots, platform heels — always visible, always intentional.

+- **Hair as part of the look**
+  Voluminous, styled, or wrapped — hair isn’t passive; it frames the face and adds attitude.

+**DO (Examples)**

-“A futuristic street fashion look — woman in a cropped black jacket and electric blue high-waisted pants with bold white and striped detailing, white pointed heels, walking confidently through the city.”
+“woman in a cropped black jacket and electric blue high-waisted pants with bold white and striped detailing, white pointed heels”
+→ Why: Bold silhouette and color pop — feels sharp, graphic, and cinematic

-“Urban intellectual vintage — woman wearing a red vest over a white tee, oversized light-wash jeans with a tie as a belt, round glasses, layered gold jewelry, and a patterned shoulder bag.”
+“woman wearing a red vest over a white tee, oversized light-wash jeans with a tie as a belt, round glasses, layered gold jewelry, and a patterned shoulder bag”
+→ Why: Street meets vintage.
+Quirky details feel personal, lived-in

-“Playful street style with a geeky twist — girl in a bright blue graphic long-sleeve tucked into a cream midi skirt with front slit, mismatched colorful socks and chunky sneakers, bold accessories and a patterned shoulder bag.”
+“girl in a bright blue graphic long-sleeve tucked into a cream midi skirt with front slit, mismatched colorful socks and chunky sneakers, bold accessories and a patterned shoulder bag”

-“Bold and colorful urban look — young woman with braided space buns in an oversized plaid jacket, graphic tee, bright orange cargo pants and retro sneakers, standing on a city street.”

-“Sporty glam meets street art — woman wearing a black mesh jersey with "80", dramatic pearl necklace, oversized sunglasses, and vivid red and white tie-dye trousers, walking through a crowd.”

-“Asian vintage streetwear — woman in a red oversized sweatshirt over checked layers, brown knee-length cargo shorts, bright red socks and two-tone platform loafers, head wrapped in a neutral scarf.”
+→ Why: Energetic and playful.
+Contrasts and layering create depth

-“Quirky alien-core style — woman sitting on a clear chair, wearing a lavender sweater with neon green alien heads, voluminous lime tulle pants, black beanie, and black-and-white sneakers.”
+“woman sitting on a clear chair, wearing a lavender sweater with neon green alien heads, voluminous lime tulle pants, black beanie, and black-and-white sneakers”
+→ Why: Fun, expressive, and memorable — fashion with a wink

-“Sporty meets feminine contrast — woman in a red Adidas track jacket paired with a short white lace skirt and red pointed heels, holding coffee and a large black handbag.”
+“woman in a red Adidas track jacket paired with a short white lace skirt and red pointed heels, holding coffee and a large black handbag”
+→ Why: Unexpected combo.
+High-low balance fits our eclectic vibe

-“Punk royalty fusion — woman in a cropped black blazer with layered pearls, brooches, dramatic heart-print red trousers and oversized black sunglasses, striding confidently down the sidewalk.”
+“woman in a cropped black blazer with layered pearls, brooche, dramatic heart-print red trousers and oversized black sunglasses”
+→ Why: Overstyled on purpose — feels bold, editorial, and smartly ironic

-“Romantic grunge mix — woman wearing an oversized green football tee with yellow accents, flowing white lace-trimmed skirt and heavy black combat boots, walking past a shop window.”
+“woman wearing an oversized green football tee with yellow accents, flowing white lace-trimmed skirt and heavy black combat boots”
+→ Why: Real-life eclecticism.
+Everyday pieces clashing beautifully

-“Edgy city elegance — woman walking with confidence in a white graphic tee, high-slit plaid skirt over matching maxi, platform boots, and a brown headscarf and trench thrown over the arm.”
+“woman in a white graphic tee, high-slit plaid skirt over matching maxi, platform boots, and a brown headscarf and trench thrown over the arm”
+→ Why: Layered and textured — storytelling through outfit

-“Avant-garde glam on the street — tall woman with voluminous hair in a bandeau top and oversized light denim palazzo pants, finished with a sheer balloon-sleeve robe, standing powerfully in an urban alley.”
+“tall woman with voluminous hair in a bandeau top and oversized light denim palazzo pants, finished with a sheer balloon-sleeve robe”

-“Graphic minimalism with a twist — young woman in a black midi skirt, white t-shirt with blue photo print, layered over a leopard mesh top, belted waist, and black tabi-style shoes, standing by a graffitied wall.”
+→ Why: Cinematic proportions.
+Confident and airy, like a fashion moment

-“Tokyo street fusion — girl in a blue graphic tee tucked into a layered tulle midi skirt, crossbody pouch bag, high-top sneakers, transparent tote with neon accessories, and a beret.”
+“girl in a blue graphic tee tucked into a layered tulle midi skirt, crossbody pouch bag, high-top sneakers, transparent tote with neon accessories, and a beret”
+→ Why: Youthful and detail-rich — the kind of look you remember

-“Vibrant pattern royalty — fashion-forward woman in a bold orange printed robe set, layered silver jewelry, retro sunglasses, neon sneakers, and a chartreuse mini bag, posing against a stone wall.”
+“fashion-forward woman in a bold orange printed robe set, layered silver jewelry, retro sunglasses, neon sneakers, and a chartreuse mini bag”
+→ Why: Strong color + personality — a full look, not a uniform

-*Wearing a cropped mesh top under a loose jacket, layered beaded necklaces, yellow acrylic nails with cartoon decals*
+“Wearing a cropped mesh top under a loose jacket, layered beaded necklaces, yellow acrylic nails with cartoon decals”

-*Braided hair with colorful clips and silver beads, scarf tied as a headband, glossy lips and bold hoop earrings*
+“Braided hair with colorful clips and silver beads, scarf tied as a headband, glossy lips and bold hoop earrings”

 ---

-## Men’s Looks — Street Fashion
+### Men’s Looks — Street Fashion

 **Goal:** Express confidence and style through a **fashion blended street look**.
 Never overloaded — but there must be a statement.
 Accessories should be present, but minimal.